Apply for loan on HIPL app available on Google Playstore and App Store Download Now

 Some Common Causes of Payment Reversal

-• The product is no longer available in stock
+• The stock is no longer available

-• Fraudulent claim from the customer
+• Fraudulent claim from the consumer.

 How to Avoid Payment Reversals?